kaedenbrinkman/cookbook/_recipes/Large Tapioca Pearls.md

 For tapioca pudding:

 4. Put milk (or milk of your choice, preferably full fat/cream for the best result), sugar and the tapioca pearls in the pot.
 Bring the milk to a gentle simmer, don't hard boil it.
 Cook until sugar dissolves.
+5. With one hand keep whisking the egg, slowly add some of the milk into the egg and keep whisking.
+This is to temper the egg so it won't curdle when you add it to the milk.
+After that, gradually pour the egg mixture into pot and keep stirring.
+The mixture will thicken.
+It may not thicken as much but it will continue to thicken as it cools down.
+Remove from the heat and add vanilla extract and stir to combine.
-5. Let it cool down for about 5 minutes at room temperature.
+6. Let it cool down for about 5 minutes at room temperature.
 You can eat the pudding warm or chill it in the fridge after it has cooled down.
 Enjoy!